johnperry-math/AoC2025/README.md

   so I lost time debugging that, and might still be pulling out my hair if not for [this Python solution](https://www.reddit.com/r/adventofcode/comments/1pity70/comment/ntdo64y/), which I used to compare notes.

+### ☢️ Day 11: Reactor

+(Of course it is only incidentally related to a reactor.)

+A server needs to communicate with the reactor.
+The elves have done their usual, slapdash job of connecting wires to an incomprehensible number of nodes, so it comes as no surprise that they aren't communicating.
+Also unsurprisingly, the elves have no idea which path is causing the issue.

+(Really, Santa should just fire the lot of them.)

+In part 1, you count the number of paths from `you` to `out`.

+In part 2, you count the number of paths from `svr` to `out`.

+#### Unusual tools

+* Depth-first search is back, baby! 😎
+* Memoization is back, baby! 🗒️

+#### Experience

+Part 1 was fun and easy; I didn't even need to memoize / cache.

+Part 2 was tough, but at least I figured out the algorithm pretty quickly.
+After that, I dithered due to unwillingness to sink time into a pointless approach.
+I glanced at the Reddit solutions and saw that lots of other people were describing exactly the approach I had in mind, so I got to work and, after working out a few kinks, earned my second 🌟!

+**One more day to go!!!**